 We will group sciatica symptoms into five categories to make them easier to understand.
 Keep in mind that the location of the nerve irritation will determine which of these symptoms a person experiences and that a person may experience one symptom from each category or sometimes no symptoms from a particular grouping.

-- Pain Location – While pain is the primary symptom, the location may vary from person to person.
-Pain locations include the lower back, hips, buttocks, and legs.
+Pain Location – While pain is the primary symptom, the location may vary from person to person.
+Spots of pain include the lower back, hips, buttocks, and legs.
 Pain is generally on one side or the other.
 For example, a person may have pain in the right hip that radiates down through the right leg.

 As you can see, there is a lot of room for patients to experience different pain levels, sensations, and even location of the pain.
 With that in mind, let’s take a closer look at some common sciatica causes.